davidgilman/HelpMe-/README.md

 # HelpMe!
-An iOS app that requests assistance when being bullied using the Parse framework.
+An iOS app that requests assistance when being bullied using the Parse and Social framework.